ntdragon/python-cemeteryManagement/Design.d/README.md

      Last name      - Purchaser or person designated for the grave First Name     - Purchaser or person designated for the grave Row#           - Row (2-29)
-     Grave#         - Grave (4-101) and A,B,C if used for cremation burials initially just number, R for reserved Page           - Page number of entry in master ledger Date bought    - date reserved or fully purchased (purchased date when fully paid) Contact name   - name of purchaser
+     Grave#         - Grave (4-101)
+     Grave_subID -  ' ','A','B','C','R' if used for cremation burials initially just number, R for reserved Page           - Page number of entry in master ledger Date bought    - date reserved or fully purchased (purchased date when fully paid) Contact name   - name of purchaser